Dendengzel/double-wishbone-kinematics/README.md

 This allows the model to calculate the instantaneous tyre contact-patch centre while accounting for changes in wheel orientation throughout suspension travel.

+**IMPORTANT**: The suspension model **DOES NOT** account for proper tyre deformation during the wheel travel hence will provide inaccuracies in the model.

 ---

 # Scrub Radius